 Nonsignificant Risk Device (NSR IDE)

-A NSR is a medical device that does not meet the definition of a Significant Risk Device.
+A medical device that does not meet the definition of a Significant Risk Device.

 Significant Risk Device (SR IDE)

-- Is purported or represented to be for use supporting or sustaining human life and presents a potential for serious risk to the health, safety, or welfare of a subject;
+(2) Is purported or represented to be for a use in supporting or sustaining human life and presents a potential for serious risk to the health, safety, or welfare of a subject;

-- Is for a use of substantial importance in diagnosing, curing, mitigating or treating disease, or other preventing impairment of human health and presents a potential for serious risk to the health, safety, or welfare of a subject; or
+(3) Is for a use of substantial importance in diagnosing, curing, mitigating, or treating disease, or otherwise preventing impairment of human health and presents a potential for serious risk to the health, safety, or welfare of a subject; or

 A person who takes responsibility for and initiates a clinical investigation.
 The sponsor may be an individual or pharmaceutical company, governmental agency, academic institution, private organization, or other organization.
 At VCU a faculty member (not the institution) may be a sponsor.